mbirth/tcl_ota_check/README.md

 How to find available OTA updates
 ---------------------------------

-After downloading or cloning the repository, edit the `tclcheck_all.py` and change the `fc.fv` variable to your current firmware version.
+After downloading or cloning the repository, make all tclcheck*.py scripts executable if needed.
 Let's assume you have a UK BBB100-2, so your PRD would be `PRD-63117-003` and as of September 2017, your firmware version would be `AAM481`.
-So change the line with `fc.fv` to:

-    fc.fv = "AAM481"

-Also change the `fc.mode` line to:

-    fc.mode = fc.MODE_OTA

-Now run the script.
+Just run the following script:

+    ./tclcheck_allota.py AAM481

 You'll get an output like this:

 ```
-List of latest OTA (from AAM481) firmware by PRD:
+List of latest OTA firmware from AAM481 by PRD:
 ...
 PRD-63117-003 failed.
 (No update available.)
 PRD-63117-011: AAM481 ⇨ AAN358 d819919187b46793abeaeff60dd6deee17baac4b (QWERTZ BBB100-2 (Germany))